g-monroe/Challenge-1-of-200/README.md

 Feel free to take and have fun with it - if used for commerical, please ask George for permission, as he is the creator of the design.
 Not myself.

 Thanks!

+Try it out on CodePen or Here: https://gavinmonroe.dev/shots/PriceCard/